-The Company's loan receivables and other receivables are mainly due from immediate holding company, related companies and subsidiary.
+The Company's loan receivables and other receivables are mainly due from immediate holding company and related companies.

 The Company does not associate these receivables with any material credit risk.
-The Company has applied 3 stage general approach to measure the expected credit losses for amount due from ultimate holding company, related companies and subsidiary.
+The Company has applied 3 stage general approach to measure the expected credit losses for amount due from immediate holding company and related companies.